sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ![Start layout with Choice=DesktopBridgeSubscription](images/start-layout-desktopbridgesubscription.png)

 > [!Note]
-> Tile sizes and positions may vary based on the device SKU, region, and the size of the Start layout.
+> If a customer activates a version of Office which does not include all of the Office apps (for example, some versions of Office do not include Outlook), those apps are automatically uninstalled from the device.
+Subsequently, the tiles for the uninstalled apps will be removed from the **Office 365** Start layout.

-For older versions of Windows, and for devices shipping to India, China, or Japan, add the following two tags to `LayoutModification.xml`:
+For older versions of Windows, and for devices shipping with Activation for Office (AFO) Perpetual, add the following two tags to `LayoutModification.xml`:

 * `<AppendOfficeSuite/>`
 * `<AppendOfficeSuiteChoice Choice="DesktopBridge"/>`